La Providencia

 Huehuetenango (or HueHue as it is often called) is a stunning region located in the west of Guatemala near the border of Mexico.
 HueHue is known for being home to the Cuchumatanes mountain range, the highest non-volcanic mountain range in Central America, and for its vast ethnic diversity, which includes the Mam, Q’anjob’al, Chun and Jakalteko people.
 Before the Spanish invasion, the region was known as Xinabajul, which translates to “between ravines” in the local Mam language and is a reference to the numerous cliffs and steep hills found throughout the department.
 Pre-colonisation, the region’s largest city was Zaculeu (found in the outskirts of modern Huehue City), which translates to “white earth,” and whose ruins can still be visited today.

-The department is also home to some of the most complex and celebrated coffees in the country, which frequently appear in the top ten of the Cup of Excellence competition.
+The department is vast, and includes a number of types of terrain that are suited to different forms of agriculture, depending on the elevation.
+Corn is the main staple of the lower regions, which transitions into coffee the further up one goes, with local pine farmed throughout the entire department.
+Huehue’s coffee-growing regions produce some of the most complex and celebrated lots in the country, and the region frequently appear in the top ten of the Cup of Excellence competition.
 This is in part due to the incredibly high elevations that coffee can grow (up to 2,000m above sea level), thanks to the dry, hot winds that blow into the mountains from Mexico’s Tehuantepec plain and protect the region from frost.
 These high elevations combined with a relatively predictable climate make for exceptional quality coffee.
+The highest elevations in Huehue, above 2,100m above sea level, are quite dry and rocky, so most farmers dedicate themselves to growing potatoes and herding sheep, goats and llamas.

 HOW THIS COFFEE WAS PROCESSED